-Our risk assets have decreased slightly from December 31, 2020, and have remained at acceptable levels.
+Our risk assets have decreased from December 31, 2020, and remain at acceptable levels.
 Total risk loans as a percentage of total loans were well within our established risk management guidelines.

-Nonaccrual loans remained at an acceptable level at March 31, 2021, and December 31, 2020.
+The decrease in nonaccrual loans was primarily due to principal paydowns on two loans in August 2021.
+Nonaccrual loans remained at an acceptable level at September 30, 2021, and December 31, 2020.